AgentOps-AI/AgentStack/README.md

 ### `python main.py`

 Runs the agent project in development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will automatically reload if you make changes to the code.<br>
-You will see the build errors and lint warnings in the console.

-### `python test.py`

-Runs the test suite in an interactive mode.<br>
-By default, runs tests related to files changed since the last commit.

-### `python build.py`

-Builds the agent project for production to the `build` folder.<br>
-It correctly bundles the project in production mode and optimizes the build for the best performance.

-Your agent project is ready to be deployed.

-## User Guide

-You can find detailed instructions on using AgentStack and many tips in [its documentation](https://docs.agentops.ai).

-## How to Update to New Versions?

-Please refer to the [User Guide](https://docs.agentops.ai/updating-to-new-releases) for this and other information.

 ## Philosophy

-- **One Dependency:** There is only one build dependency.
+- **Agents should be easy:** There are so many frameworks out there, but starting from scratch is a pain.
+Similar to Create React App, Agent Stack aims to simplify the "from scratch" process by giving you a simple boilerplate of an agent.
 It uses popular agent frameworks and LLM providers, but provides a cohesive curated experience on top of them.

 - **No Configuration Required:** You don't need to configure anything.
 A reasonably good configuration of both development and production builds is handled for you so you can focus on writing code.

-- **No Lock-In:** You can "eject" to a custom setup at any time.
-Run a single command, and all the configuration and build dependencies will be moved directly into your project, so you can pick up right where you left off.
+- **No Lock-In:** You can customize your setup at any time.
+Agent Stack is designed to make it easy to get the components you need running right off the bat; it's up to you what to do next.

 ## What's Included?